enso-org/enso/docs/language-server/protocol-project-manager.md

 Requests to uninstall the specified engine version.

-If that version was not installed, does nothing.
+If that version was not installed, it has no effect.

 - **Type:** Request
 - **Direction:** Client -> Server